-The College, in fact, has had a few other significant changes since 1981, but never has it gained much national attention because of its very small size.
-It had just 20 students in 2011-2012, all of them Catholic.
-Now President Michael King is trying to enlarge the College, beginning with a new campus, a short-term goal of 120 students and a long-term goal of 250 students.
+The small College, founded in 1981, had 40 students in 2013-2014, all of them Catholic.
+Now President Michael King is trying to enlarge the College, beginning with a new campus and a long-term goal of 250 students.

-While maintaining its commitment to classical education, the College has changed more than its name.
-The addition of St. John Fisher as a patron signals a greater emphasis on spirituality, including the development of a residential campus where students are encouraged to immerse themselves in Catholic liturgy and prayer.
-The College’s literature quotes the Catholic philosopher Josef Pieper: “It is requisite for the good of the human community that there should be persons who devote themselves to the life of contemplation.”
+The recent addition of St. John Fisher as a patron signals a greater emphasis on spirituality, including the development of a residential campus where students are encouraged to immerse themselves in the Extraordinary Form of the Mass and traditional prayer.

 The curriculum still includes the classical liberal arts and the Great Books, but with much greater emphasis on philosophy and theology.
 The core requirements account for three-quarters of the credits required for graduation, including eight courses in theology and seven in philosophy.
 Students take a series of seminars on the interior life to support their spiritual development.

-Also, whereas the College formerly awarded only degrees in liberal arts, now the College also offers concentrations and degree programs in the classics, history, literature, philosophy, and theology.
-Fisher More is also seeking accreditation to award a business degree.
+Also, whereas the College formerly awarded only degrees in liberal arts, now the College also offers concentrations and degree programs in classical studies, history, literature, philosophy, and theology.
+Fisher More is also seeking accreditation to award a degree in finance and economics.

-The College is governed by an entirely lay board of trustees, and it has a good relationship with Bishop Kevin Vann of Dallas-Fort Worth, who has celebrated Mass annually at the chapel.
+The College is governed by an entirely lay board of trustees.
 President King was formerly at Benedictine College (Kansas) for 10 years as professor of finance and chairman of the business school, following several years as an entrepreneur, investment banker, and employee for the U.S. Senate Commerce Committee.

-Tuition is a low $12,000 per year, far below average private college tuition in Texas—and after scholarships, the average student pays less than $6,000.
-Room and board is $5,100 and fees are $800 per year.
+Tuition is far below average private college tuition in Texas—and after scholarships, the average student pays even less.
 The College deliberately does not participate in the federal loan program, but it also is committed to helping students avoid private debt by providing generous scholarships and a work-study program.

 The substantial core curriculum has a Catholic emphasis throughout, with eight foundational theology courses.
-The last required theology course is Catholic Social Teaching, which Dean Marshall says "is the most misunderstood part of theology."
-This unique course begins with the French Revolution and the papal teachings of that time, not the 1960s.
+The last required theology course is Catholic Social Teaching, which begins with the French Revolution and the papal teachings of that time, not the 1960s.

 Theology electives include Mariology and Theology of the Roman Rite.
 This latter course studies the theology of traditional Roman liturgical prayers and structures—not only the Extraordinary Form Mass, but also the Breviary and papal liturgies.